CumulusNetworks/docs/content/cumulus-netq-32/Monitor-Virtual-Network-Overlays/Monitor-the-EVPN-Service.md

 </tr>
 <tr class="odd">
 <td>All Alarms tab</td>
-<td>Displays all EVPN events network-wide.
+<td>Displays all EVPN events networkwide.
 By default, the event list is sorted by <strong>time</strong>, with the most recent events listed first.
 The tab provides the following additional data about each event:
 <ul>
 <li><strong>Message</strong>: Text description of a EVPN-related event.
 Example: VNI 3 kernel state changed from down to up.</li>
 <li><strong>Source</strong>: Hostname of network device that generated the event.</li>